montybeatnik/arista-lab/README.md

 # Arista CLAB Lab
 If you want to experiment with a protocol or technology in the networking space, this lab setup can help quickly build the scaffolding.

-It leverages containerlag, which uses docker under the hood to spin up nodes.
+It leverages containerlab, which uses docker under the hood to spin up nodes.
 You define the nodes and edges with a manifest file declared in YAML.

 - [containlab](https://containerlab.dev)

 There is some manual setup if you're using VirtualBox.
 If you're using multipass, it becomes much easier.

+## Setup High Level Overview
+You'll need to do the following:
+1. Download the depenencies
+3. If using VirtualBox,
+   1. Spin up a VM with a script.
+      1. Note, you'll have to "unmount" the drive used for initial boot/os install.
+   2. SCP the EOS image onto the VM.
+      1. The Multipass solution mounts the directory on the host into the VM.
+4. Pull down the repo onto the VM and run the setup script.
+5. Have fun with the lab!

 ## What we're building
 ![topo](docs/images/topo.png)